uaraven/mk54/docs/code_generation.md

 After `В↑` operation is performed value from register X is copied to register Y. Register X still contains the same value, but any digit operation will reset register X and start from scratch.
 This is implemented using flag `resetX`, which is checked on each digit operation and set to `true` on all operations not related to number entry.

+### Register size

+Original MK-series registers were limited by their displays which could only show 8 digits of significand.
+Float data type does not have such limitation, and `mk54` also does not limit its registers to 8 digits.
+This means that unlike in calculator one can create a program which enters more than 8 digits into a register and it will work.
+There is no cutting off input after first 8 digits.